kparkitny/kparkitny/README.md

 ### Hi everyone 👋 My name's Krzysiek and i lived in Warsaw (Poland)

 Few facts:
-* 💻 Junior Developers Interested in Web and Infrastructure
+* 💻 Junior Developers interested in web development
 * ⏰ I think perseverance is my biggest strength
 * 📝 I mainly use Javascript and React, and I'm interested in new Frontend technology (...)